 David Zentner spent his childhood along the Mississippi River and has an avid interest in farmland conservation.
 A retired insurance and financial planner living in Duluth, Minnesota, Dave has served as the Izaak Walton League chapter, state, and national president and chair of the national executive board.
 Honorary doctorates from the University of Minnesota and Northland College, the IWL’s 54 Founders Award, and Outdoor Life magazine’s Conservationist of the Year award recognize his conservation work.

-Iowa UMRI Event/Social Media Coordinator
+Iowa UMRI Event/Outreach Coordinator

 A passionate advocate for animals, nature, people, art, and the environment, Christine Curry is a committed project and product developer.
 With a 25-year record of exceeding expectations, she is a creative problem solver.
 Christine’s numerous successes include establishing internationally recognized marine and sustainable agriculture programs and organizations.
 She builds authentic relationships, develops viable networks, coordinates strong partnerships, leads effective teams, and achieves goals.

 As a boy, Mike Delaney developed his affinity for the outdoors through weekends and summers exploring an Indiana lake.
 Mike earned bachelor’s and master’s degrees in sociology, served in the Peace Corps, taught at Des Moines Area Community College, and taught environmental sociology online for 10 years after retirement.
 On 60 acres on the Raccoon River, he and his wife planted prairie, improved the woodland, and became river advocates.
 He helped created the Raccoon River Watershed Association.